SignoreOscuro/telegram-forward-bot/README.md

 First, you need to create a Telegram bot.
 Talk with the [BotFather](https://t.me/botfather) and ask it for a bot (and its respective token)

-Then, you need to create a file called _token.txt_.
-You paste the token given to you by BotFather.
+Then, you need to rename the file config-sample.json to config.json.
+Add in `token` property your bot's token.

-It's also very useful to create a _password.txt_ file, with a password for registering and using the bot (Remember: the bots you create on telegram are public.
-Then, you need a registration system for using the bot if you don't want some stranger people starts to forwarding messages to your chats and channels).
-If you don't have a _password.txt_ file, the default password should be _changeme_ (You are double-advised: change the password!)
+Also, its very encouraged to set a password for registering to use the bot.
+If you don't set a password.
+Any person could use it and forward messages between your channels.

-Install in your server the requirements of the bot using `pip3 install -r requirements.txt`.
+The next part is to install in your server the requirements of the bot using `pip3 install -r requirements.txt`.

 finally, configure the bot, adding it on all the groups you want to connect